hoangduytran/blender-manual/manual/editors/graph_editor/channels/editing.rst

    :Menu:      :menuselection:`Channel --> Bake Curve`
    :Shortcut:  :kbd:`Alt-C`

-Baking a curve replaces it with a set of sampled points, and removes the ability to edit the curve.
+Baking a curve replaces it with a set of sampled points at each full frame.
+**It is a destructive process that removes the ability to edit the curve**.
+The main use for this is to reduce the file size with large datasets.
+Samples are only 1/5th the size per key.
+The sampled points interpolate linearly on subframes.

 .. _bpy.ops.graph.unbake: